 The Delegates to the United Nations work on the country's agenda in the UN bodies.
-They are the delegation's representatives to the UN Women committee and the General Assembly, as well as the Peacebuilding Commission.
+They are the delegation's representatives to the Commission on the Status of Women, Human Rights Council and the General Assembly.

 Keep in mind that since not every country is present in every committee; thus, your highest ranked delegation member might not be of the highest possible level of the conference.